History of the Founding of Salvador de Bahia

 Recens Elaborata Mappa Geographica Regni Brasiliae in America Meridionali, Maxime Celebris Accuratae Delineata, Seutter, Matthias – 1730

-Called Caramuru, Diogo Álvares married the daughter of the chief Taparica, the Indian Paraguaçu, baptized in 1528 in France with the name Catarina Alvares.
+Called Caramuru, Diogo Álvares married the daughter of the Taparica chief, the Paraguaçu Indian, who was baptised in France in 1528 with the name Catarina Álvares.

-Caramuru played an important role in the construction of the city ordered by the King of Portugal João III, who appointed Captain Thomé de Souza to be the governor-general of Brazil.
+Caramuru played a key role in the construction of the city, which was ordered by the King of Portugal, João III, who appointed Captain Thomé de Souza as the first governor-general of Brazil.

 Thomé de Souza remained in office until July 1553 and returned to Lisbon a month later, replaced by Governor-General Duarte da Costa.

-With the arrival of African slaves at the end of the 16th century, the city prospered due to the economic influence of port activities and the production of sugar in the Recôncavo.
+With the arrival of African slaves at the end of the 16th century, the city prospered due to the economic influence of port activities and sugar production in the Recôncavo.

 Salvador em 1625, durante a reconquista espanhola.
 Observe que a Cidade organizava-se como uma fortaleza.
 A grande igreja na parte centro-esquerda da ilustração é a dos jesuítas, com o colégio.
 A igreja mais ao centro é a Sé Primacial.

 Salvador in 1625, during the Spanish reconquest.
-Note that the city was organized like a fortress.
-The large church in the center-left of the illustration is that of the Jesuits, with the college.
-The church in the center is the Sé Primacial.
+Note that the city was organised like a fortress.
+The large church in the centre-left of the illustration is that of the Jesuits, with the college.
+The church in the centre is the Sé Primacial.

 In 1583, Salvador had two squares, three streets and around 1600 inhabitants.

-The wealth of the capital attracted the attention of foreigners, who launched expeditions to conquer it.
-Lootings and bombardments of Salvador’s port by privateers were frequent at the end of the 16th century and the beginning of the 17th century.
+The capital’s wealth attracted the attention of foreigners, who organised expeditions to conquer it.
+Lootings and bombardments of Salvador’s harbour by privateers were frequent in the late 16th and early 17th centuries.

 Esta ilustração foi publicada, em 1839, no livro Narrative of the surveying voyages of His Majesty's ships Adventure and Beagle, de Roberto Fitz-Roy (vol. 2 - p.
 62).
 Trata-se de uma litografia de Thomas Abiel Prior (1809-1886) com base no desenho do artista inglês Augustus Earle (1793-1838), que acompanhava a expedição do Beagle.
 Título original da ilustração: San Salvador, Bahia.